corda/corda-docs-portal/content/en/apps/bankinabox/back-end-guide.md

 The business logic behind Bank in a Box accounts is explained below, addressing:

 - [Account status](#account-status) - how account statuses are implemented in the application.
-- [Extending the mapped schema](#extending-the-mapped-schema) - how the the account schema is returned using the `generateMappedObject` method.
+- [Extending the mapped schema](#extending-the-mapped-schema) - how the account schema is returned using the `generateMappedObject` method.
 - [Implementing the withdraw method with overdraft support](#implementing-the-withdraw-method-with-overdraft-support) - how overdraft support is implemented in the application.
 - [Custom serialization](#custom-serialization) - how custom serializers are implemented to generate the serialization for Kryo.